Vagr9K/gatsby-advanced-starter/README.md

 - Pull and merge upstream changes into your repo
 - Change the versions of `gatsby-theme-advanced` and `gatsby-theme-amaranth` from local to remote.
+- Install a different theme, such as the [`gatsby-theme-material`](https://www.npmjs.com/package/gatsby-theme-material).

 First option allows you to make your own changes to the themes without having to fork and publish them.
 This is the default approach when you clone/fork the starter repository.

 Second option simplifies your CI/CD setup and allows you to receive updates by simply bumping the package version.
+This also applies if you decide to use a different theme with the starter.

 To switch to the remote versions, open `package.json` and edit the dependency section: